 North Sydney Council provides kerbside recycling services to the local community.

-Return and Earn will commence from 1 December 2017 to help reduce drink container litter, which in 2014-15 totalled about 160 million drink containers in our environment, costing the people of NSW millions of dollars in clean-up fees.
+Return and Earn helps reduce drink container litter, which in 2014-15 totalled about 160 million drink containers in our environment, costing the people of NSW millions of dollars in clean-up fees.

 - more than 500 collection points will be set up across the state, including in remote towns of more than 500 people and at 270 sites across the Greater Sydney Region